-The CEOS Working Groups, Virtual Constellations, and Ad Hoc Teams, as of October 2019, are listed below.
-A current list of such activities resides on the CEOS website (http://www.ceos.org) under the "Organization" menu link.
+The CEOS Working Groups, Virtual Constellations, and Ad Hoc Teams, as of August 2021, are listed below.
+A current listing of these technical groups can be found on the CEOS website (https://ceos.org); click on "About CEOS" and select the "Organization" link.